FBI0NINJA/AhmedGPT/README.md

-# AhmedGPT Ahmed Sayed — OpenRouter Edition
+# AhmedGPT Ahmed Sayed — OpenRouter Edition.

 AhmedGPT Ahmed Sayed is a simple terminal-based AI assistant that allows users to communicate with multiple AI models through OpenRouter.